raygun101/MarkupKit/README.md

         </LMTableViewCell>
     </LMTableView>

-As discussed earlier, `LMTableViewCell` can also be used as the base class for custom table view cell classes.
+`LMTableViewCell` can also be used as the base class for custom table view cell classes.
 By overriding `initWithStyle:reuseIdentifier:` and specifying the cell view as the document owner, callers can easily create custom table view cells whose content is expressed in markup rather than in code:

     override init(style: UITableViewCellStyle, reuseIdentifier: String?) {
         super.init(style: style, reuseIdentifier: reuseIdentifier)